2016 Butig clashes: November 2016 clash

 On November 26, 2016, the Maute group, a militant organization which pledged allegiance to the Islamic State of Iraq and the Levant, occupied the town of Butig in Lanao del Sur.

 The Maute group lost Camp Darul Iman in Butig to the Philippine military in June 2016.
 The November 2016 town seizure was reportedly in retaliation of an offensive launched by the Armed Forces of the Philippines.

 The Maute group seized the town of Butig in November 26 reportedly with 200 militants.
 By the second day, the group now with about 300 armed men with grenade launchers have occupied the old town hall building where they replaced the Philippine flag hoisted there with the Black Standard flag used by ISIS.
-They have also occupied the mosque and the national high school situated inside the town center.
+They had also occupied the mosque and the national high school situated inside the town center.
 All roads leading to Butig was closed to the public.
 The Tactical Command Post in Lanao has sent reinforcements to aid Philippine soldiers fighting the Maute fighters in Butig.
 SF-260 trainer planes also dropped 150 lb bomb in the occupied town center.

 The Moro Islamic Liberation Front is reportedly coordinating with the government in dealing with the evacuees who fled from the town due to the clash.

 By the third day, most of the 17,000 residents of the Muslim-majority town has been evacuated to neighboring municipalities.
 The old municipal hall was also recaptured by government forces.

 Meanwhile, during the operation, suspected Maute Group members planted an IED outside the US embassy in Manila, and detonated another in a PSG and military convoy in Marawi that acts as vanguard party for President Duterte's visit in Marawi and Butig, wounding 7 PSG personnel and 2 soldiers.

 The offensive by government forces ended on November 30, 2016, with the military saying that the town was deserted and that surviving Maute militants are retreating to the mountains.